layline-io/layline-doc/docs/03-assets/sinks/asset-sink-sharepoint.md

 ![Output Directory (SharePoint Sink](./.asset-sink-file_images/1714471441720.png "Output Directory (SharePoint Sink")

 * **`Output Directory`** : The directory to write output files to.
-  The path of the directory must be accessible to the Reactive Engine trying to access the File System Sink.
+  The path of the directory must be accessible to the Reactive Engine trying to access the SharePoint Sink.
   You can use ${...} macros to expand variables defined in [environment variables](/docs/assets/resources/asset-resource-environment).

 * **`Output prefix`** : Prefix to add to the filename of the processed file when writing to the output directory.